Thinking (But Not Too Concerned) About RMDs

 Spoiler alert: they’re probably not.

-Whether RMDs will have a negative impact on you will depend greatly on your overall financial situation—it will mostly have to do with the potential income tax impacts.
+Whether RMDs will have a negative impact on you depends greatly on your overall financial situation, mostly on potential income tax impacts and whether you actually need the money for living expenses.

 RMD basics